Ministry of Migration and Asylum

 The Ministry of Migration and Asylum is the official government body that oversees migration and asylum policy issues in Greece.
 It also contributes and implements European policies on Migration.
 It collaborates with the European Union Agency for Asylum, the International Organization for Migration and the United Nations.
 It receives funding from the Asylum, Migration and Integration Fund, the Internal Security Fund and the European Recovery and Resilience Fund.
-The Ministry of Migration and Asylum was established in January 15, 2020.
-The Ministry of Migration Policy, established in 2016, was abolished on July 8, 2019.